parisGPB/Neural-Style-Transfer/Results/RESULTS.md

   <img width="500" height="450" src="https://github.com/telecombcn-dl/2018-dlai-team5/blob/master/Results/improvement.PNG">
 </p>

 It is quite clear to see that in the first iterations the improvement value is very high.
-The  value depends on the input variables initialization but specially in the imaga size.
-The bigger the image is, the more iterations are needed to converge.
+The  value depends on the input variables initialization but specially in the image size.
+The bigger the image is, the more iterations are needed to converge, so the improvement value is distributed in a more homogeneus way on the first 20 iterations.

 #### Time function: